Northwestern and Mexico

 Download the Northwestern and Mexico Brief — a compressed version of the information featured on this page.Download Brief

 Due to the irregularities in student mobility because of the COVID-19 pandemic, this webpage contains data from 2019, the last full academic year prior to the imposed travel restrictions.
 All other information is up-to-date as of November 2020.
-For questions or comments about the information listed on this webpage, please contact Janka Pieper, Director of Communications.
+For questions or comments about the information listed here, please contact Janka Pieper, Director of Communications.